 Min -8°C 18°F or lower.

 Passiflora tetrandra.
-Very rare and unusual Passiflora from New Zealand with tiny flowers.
-Dr Reto Gamma comments, 'P. tetrandra seems to be closely related to Astrophea, furthermore, it is quite tough and survived the coldest winter in 30 years without any protection in Southern England.'
+Rare and unusual Passiflora from New Zealand with tiny flowers.
+Note that they change colour as they age.
+Dr Reto Gamma comments, ‘P. tetrandra seems to be closely related to Astrophea’ (tree Passion flowers such as Passiflora pittieri), furthermore, it is quite tough and survived the coldest winter in 30 years without any protection in Southern England.’
 I totally agree.
 It will keep its leaves when other nearby Passiflora are defoliated by the cold.